SwathiR03/website/content/en/blog/_posts/2026/kubernetes-v1-37-sneak-peek.md

 Traditionally, Kubernetes node components such as the kubelet run with root privileges on the host.
 While necessary for many deployments, this also means that a vulnerability in one of these components could potentially have a greater impact on the underlying system.

-With Kubernetes v1.37, kubelet in User Namespace (Rootless Mode) graduates to Beta.
+With Kubernetes v1.37, kubelet in User Namespace (Rootless Mode) is expected to graduate to Beta.
 This enhancement allows Kubernetes node components to run inside a Linux user namespace as an unprivileged user on the host while still behaving as root within the namespace.
 By reducing the need for host-level root privileges, it adds an extra layer of isolation and helps limit the impact of potential vulnerabilities affecting node components.

 To learn more about this enhancement, refer to [KEP-2033: Kubelet in UserNS a.k.a.
 Rootless Mode](https://kubernetes.dev/resources/keps/2033).